 Oltmans provided preconstruction and construction services to assist in the relocation of the Ganahl Retail and Lumber Yard in Costa Mesa, the second ever composite wood and concrete rooftop parking structure.
-The project consisted of 60,000 s.f. of retail space with an exterior skin made of glass and masonry, a rooftop parking structure composed of wood and concrete and over 150 glu-lam beams located throughout, on a seven (7)-acre site.
+The project consisted of 60,000 s.f. of retail space with an exterior skin made of glass and masonry.
+The facility also included a rooftop parking structure composed of wood and concrete, and over 150 glu-lam beams on a seven (7)-acre site.
 Other components to the project are a 33,000 s.f. storage and mill shed, a 6,800 s.f.
 3-sided pole shed, and numerous racking systems (t-sheds) for additional storage of merchandise.

-Oltmans assisted the design team through design development and construction document development, established GMP, provided cost/value analysis and supported entitlement procurement.
+Oltmans assisted the design team through design development and construction document development, established a GMP, provided cost/value analysis and supported entitlement procurement.
 Due to a ground lease agreement with the Orange County Flood District (OCFD) and the location at the foot of the I-73 freeway, owned by Caltrans, the Ganahl Lumber Costa Mesa site crosses three (3) entities with jurisdiction including the City of Costa Mesa Building & Planning Department.
 Substantial coordination was required and a third party consultant was hired to ensure that the entitlement and permitting completed without delay.
 Within the Caltrans District 12 department alone, Oltmans supported plan check, planning, and entitlement with over twelve (12) different engineers and departments.

 Composite Wood and Concrete Rooftop Construction